-Labels are required by law to list any ingredient that commonly causes allergies.
-If a pre-packaged food contains any of the following 14 ingredients, they must be clearly listed on the label.
+Labels are required by law to highlight any ingredient that is considered a common allergen.
+If a pre-packaged food contains any of the following 14 ingredients, they must be clearly emphasised in the ingredients list.

 - celery

 - cereals containing gluten (wheat, barley, rye and oats)

 - crustaceans i.e. shellfish such as prawn, crab and lobster

 - eggs

 - fish

-- Iupin
+- lupin